shimaore/nimble-direction/index.coffee.md

 Before submission, the replication document is passed to the (optional) `extensions_cb` callback.
 TODO: allow Array for prefix_source so that we can replicate from a multi-master database.

-      cfg.replicator ?= process.env.NIMBLE_REPLICATOR
-      cfg.replicator ?= "#{cfg.prefix_admin}/_replicator"
-      replicator = new PouchDB cfg.replicator, skip_setup: true

-Here we have multiple solutions, so I'll test them:
-- either delete any existing document with the same name (this should cancel the replication, based on the CouchDB docs), and recreate a new one;

-      use_delete = true

-- or use a different ID for documents that describes different replications.

-      # use_delete = false

 The one thing we know doesn't work is using the same document ID for documents that describe different replications (e.g. with different filters: experience shows the replicator doesn't notice and keep using the old filter).

       cfg.replicate = seem (name,extensions) ->